In this article I’ll show you how to protect yourself from common scams, and from being ripped off in general, while bringing your product to market.

 Always do your due diligence and watch every dollar that you spend.
 That’s going to be especially critical for a bootstrapped start up.

 It’s important to remember that even if you have outside investors, there aren’t any shortcuts when it comes to getting a new product on the market.
-If you’re not willing to put in a lot of work over a long period of time, then I suggest you pursue a different goal.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+If you’re not willing to put in a lot of work over a long period of time, then I suggest you pursue a different goal.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: